 Diabetes can cause changes in the shape of the feet and toes, such as hammertoes or bunions.
 These deformities can create pressure points and lead to ulcers and other issues.

-Prevention of Diabetic Foot
+Prevention Diabetic Foot Problems

 Regular Foot Examinations